StephenGunn/jovian/src/content/posts/neovim-lsp-setup-sveltekit.md

 ## LSP Setup

-I’m using the Lazy package manager and Mason-lspconfig to manage my LSP setup, so your results may vary depending on your configuration.
+I’m using the Lazy package manager and Mason-lspconfig to manage my LSP setup, so your results may vary depending on your configuration and OS.
+I have read that this setup is for Linux but might not work for MacOS or Windows.

 Here’s my complete Svelte LSP configuration: